Skip to main content

 Abstract

 Traits that have lost function sometimes persist through evolutionary time.
-These traits may be maintained by a lack of standing genetic variation for the trait, if selection against the trait is weak relative to drift, or if they have a residual function.
-To determine the evolutionary processes shaping whether nonfunctional traits are retained or lost, we investigated short stamens in 16 populations of Arabidopsis thaliana along an elevational cline in the Spanish Pyrenees.
+These traits may persist if there is not enough standing genetic variation for the trait to allow a response to selection, if selection against the trait is weak relative to drift, or if the trait has a residual function.
+To determine the evolutionary processes shaping whether nonfunctional traits are retained or lost, we investigated short stamens in 16 populations of Arabidopsis thaliana along an elevational cline in northeast Spain.
 We found a cline in short stamen number from retention of short stamens in high elevation populations to incomplete loss in low elevation populations.
-We did not find evidence that limited genetic variation constrains the loss of short stamens at high elevations nor evidence for divergent selection on short stamens between high and low elevations.
-Finally, we identified loci associated with short stamens in the Spanish Pyrenees that are different from loci associated with variation in short stamen number across latitudes from a previous study.
-Overall, we did not identify the evolutionary mechanisms maintaining an elevational cline in short stamen number but did identify different genetic loci underlying the variation in short stamen along similar phenotypic clines.
+We did not find evidence that limited genetic variation constrains the loss of short stamens at high elevations, nor evidence for divergent selection on short stamens between high and low elevations.
+Finally, we identified loci associated with short stamens in northeast Spain that are different from loci associated with variation in short stamen number across latitudes from a previous study.
+Overall, we did not identify the evolutionary mechanisms contributing to an elevational cline in short stamen number but did identify different genetic loci underlying variation in short stamen along similar phenotypic clines.

-Keywords: genetic drift, trait loss, selection, effective population size, stamen, elevational cline
+Keywords: genetic drift, trait loss, natural selection, effective population size, stamen, elevational cline

 Introduction

-To understand the processes shaping variation in short stamen loss, we assessed 16 populations of A. thaliana along an elevational gradient in the Spanish Pyrenees.
-We counted short stamen number in a growth-chamber common garden and sequenced multiple individuals per population to quantify genetic variation.
-We identified an elevational cline in short stamen number in the Spanish Pyrenees, with more stamen loss at low elevation, similar to the previously described latitudinal cline (Royer et al., 2016).
-We then used multiple regression, polygenic adaptation detection, and genome wide association studies to address possible mechanisms for maintaining the cline:
+To understand the processes shaping variation in short stamen loss, we assessed 16 populations of A. thaliana along an elevational gradient in Northeast Spain.
+We counted short stamen number on plants grown in a growth-chamber common garden and sequenced multiple individuals per population to quantify genetic variation.
+We identified an elevational cline in short stamen number in Northeast Spain, with more stamen loss at low elevation, similar to the previously described latitudinal cline (Royer et al., 2016).
+We then used multiple regression, polygenic adaptation detection, and genome wide association studies to address possible evolutionary mechanisms contributing to the cline:

-1. Is the short stamen loss cline maintained by variation in effective population size?
+1. Does variation in effective population size contribute to the short stamen loss cline?
 Less stamen loss in populations with less genetic variation after accounting for variation due to elevation would be consistent with the hypothesis that stamen loss is constrained by a lack of genetic variation and less effective selection.

-2. Is the short stamen loss cline maintained by local adaptation?
-Evidence for divergent selection on short stamen number between high and low elevation populations would support local adaptation maintaining the cline.
+2. Does local adaptation contribute to the short stamen loss cline?
+Evidence for divergent selection on short stamen number between high and low elevation populations would support local adaptation contributing to the cline.

-3. What genomic loci are associated with short stamen number?
-If we identify loci within the three previously identified QTL (Royer et al., 2016), then this would support parallel genomic evolution between the latitudinal and elevational clines in short stamen number.
+3. Are the same loci associated with variation in short stamen number across elevation as across latitude?
+Identifying loci within the three previously identified QTL (Royer et al., 2016) would support parallel genomic evolution between the latitudinal and elevational clines in short stamen number.
+Alternatively, we may detect different large-effect loci or small effect loci, many of which will be below our detection threshold.

 Materials and Methods